zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

   --timeout=value       Abort the funclet after the given time in seconds
                         if it does not exit no itself. (default 1)

-Note: writing and/or reading RAM before and/or after running a funclet may not
+.. note:: Writing and/or reading RAM before and/or after running a funclet may
-      work as expected on devices with the JTAG bug like the F123.
+          not work as expected on devices with the JTAG bug like the F123.
-Note: Only possible with MSP430mspgcc.dll, not other backends.
+.. note:: Only possible with MSP430mspgcc.dll, not other backends.

 Program flow specifiers:
   -e, --masserase       Mass Erase (clear all flash memory).